colindean/talks/document_workflow/document_workflow.md

 ## :::Notes are not shown on slides, only on presenter view.
 ####
 title: >
-  A documentation workflow loved by both Data Scientists and Engineers
+  An open source documentation workflow loved by both Data Scientists and Engineers
 author: '@colindean'
-date: Ohio Linuxfest, November 2020
+date: FOSDEM, February 2020
 theme: white
 css: custom.css
 slideNumber: true